Tired of hearing drip, drip, drip? Then learn how to find the causes of a leaky faucet and the best way to fix it with the steps below.

-A leaky faucet is an annoying but common home problem that can disrupt your beauty sleep and rack up your water bill.
+Drip, drip, drip — it’s the all-too-common sound of a leaky faucet.
 Even a small leak can send three gallons of water down the drain a day.
 Leave it that way for a year, and you'll have wasted enough water to fill a swimming pool, or add a couple hundred bucks to your annual water costs.
 And that’s just a small leak.
 A bigger faucet leak could waste more than 30 gallons of water a day.

-There are many reasons your faucet might be leaking, but depending on the issue, you may be able to fix it yourself instead of having to call in a repairman.
+There are many reasons your faucet might be leaking, but depending on the issue, you may be able to fix a leaky faucet yourself instead of having to call in a repairman.

 Let's look at some of the most common causes of a leaky faucet and how you can fix them.

 Got a leaky cartridge faucet?
 A cartridge is a valve that controls the flow of water into the faucet spout.
-One problem that occurs mainly in cartridge faucets is a loose or worn-out O-ring.
+One problem that occurs in cartridge faucets is a loose or worn-out O-ring.
 This is the small disc that's attached to the stem screw that holds the handle of the faucet in place.
-A bad O-ring will cause the faucet to drip near the handle.
+If your sink handle is leaking, this is the likely cause.

 A leak in a cartridge faucet could also be due to the cartridge itself, which may need to be replaced.
 You'll need to make sure you have a matching replacement cartridge to swap it with.